Achieving Independence with Adaptive Equipment

 Cerebral palsy can sometimes affect the muscles that control speech, causing communication challenges in kids with the condition.

-One approach to helping a child overcome these challenges is the use of a communication device such as a Lightwriter for cerebral palsy children.
+One approach to helping a child overcome these challenges is the use of a communication device such as a Lightwriter.
+Lightwriters are specifically designed for children with cerebral palsy or other disabilities that make speech challenging.

-A Lightwriter for cerebral palsy is an easy-to-use portable communication device.
-The Lightwriter for cerebral palsy uses a text-to-speech mechanism that allows its user to simply type in what they want to say.
-A child can use this device to synthesize speech when he or she is unable to speak easily.
+A Lightwriter is an easy-to-use portable communication device.
+It uses a text-to-speech mechanism that allows its user to simply type in what they want to say.
+A child can use this device to synthesize speech when they are unable to speak easily.

 The parent or listener can either read what is being communicated on the screen or listen to a synthetic voice from the machine.